Open-Cascade-SAS/OCCT/dox/overview/overview.md

 explicit license agreement and without paying any license fees or royalties.
 To use Tcl/Tk, please refer to the Licensing Terms (https://www.tcl.tk/software/tcltk/license.html).

-**GL2PS** is developed by Christophe Geuzaine and others.
-It is optionally used by OCCT to export content of OpenGL scene to vector graphics formats (PS, PDF, EMF, SVG).
-The library is licensed under GL2PS license (http://www.geuz.org/gl2ps/COPYING.GL2PS).

 **FreeType 2** is developed by Antoine Leca, David Turner, Werner Lemberg and others.
 It is a software font engine that is designed to be small, efficient, highly customizable and portable while capable of producing high-quality output (glyph images).
 This product